 Honda Crosstour Review

-- "The 2013 Honda Crosstour provides more versatility and utility than a midsize sedan, but most crossover SUVs and wagons are better choices." -- Edmunds
+- "The 2014 Honda Crosstour hatchback provides more versatility than a midsize sedan, but if cargo space is what you need, a crossover SUV or wagon will likely suit you better." -- Edmunds (2014)

 Other Wagons to Consider

 The redesigned Subaru Outback has better fuel economy, more cargo space and a lower base price than the Crosstour.
 It also has standard all-wheel drive, and critics love its top-quality cabin materials and easy-to-use touch-screen infotainment system.

 The Toyota Prius v has one of the highest fuel economy ratings in the class.
 It also has a larger cargo area than the Crosstour, and test drivers appreciate its spacious rear seat.

 The 2015 Honda Crosstour is a five-seat wagon that comes in EX and EX-L trims.
 A 2.4-liter four-cylinder engine, five-speed automatic transmission and front-wheel drive are standard.
 A 3.5-liter V6 engine, six-speed automatic transmission and all-wheel drive are available.
 The Crosstour has not been fully redesigned since its debut for the 2010 model year and sees no major changes for 2015.
 As a result, this overview uses applicable research and reviews from the 2010 through 2015 model years.